Viðareiði and Villingadalsfjall

 A promontory is a high point of land or rock projecting into a body of water. — Merriam-Webster

 I haven’t done the hike to Enniberg, but I can imagine that standing at the edge of the cliff must be breathtaking.
-The Hiking in the Faroe Islands guide recommends doing the Enniberg hike with a local guide as the location is difficult to access and it is easy to get lost if the weather turns bad.
+According to this page, the Enniberg hike must be done with a local guide as the location is difficult to access and it is easy to get lost if the weather turns bad.

 Both hikes follow the same trail and you can make a detour from the path to Enniberg to see the view from the top of Villingadalsfjall before continuing to the sea cliff.